ogait001/academic-profile/_posts/2026-09-14-the-cross-we-think-we-see-en.md

 This is where the essay on the will becomes indispensable, because it supplies the one thing *take up your cross* actually names.

-*Where Are You?* established that mercy is not produced by the will's turning but received at the crossing point where it was already present — the turn does not create it; the turn receives it.
+[*Where Are You?
+On Mercy, Will, and the Crossing Point*](https://oscargaitan.org/catholic-theology/philosophy-of-time/ontology/2026/04/12/where-are-you.html) established that mercy is not produced by the will's turning but received at the crossing point where it was already present — the turn does not create it; the turn receives it.
 And it drew the line the present essay needs exactly: the acts that preceded the address are already past, fixed, unreachable; the loops hold them now.
 What remains open — what is never fixed — is the orientation of the will at the Now.

 Carry that into the command and it clarifies at once.
 Taking up your cross is not choosing your suffering.
 It is choosing your orientation toward the history that has actually been given to you.
 You did not choose the lineage that arrived before you.
 You did not choose the world's deposits, or every consequence set in motion by others, or even — the point is sharper than comfort would like — everything your own past has already condensed into the person now standing at the Now.
 The loops are fixed.
 But at the Now, one thing is open: you can turn toward what the crossing point holds, or you can orient into the loops and away from it.